manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 <br>

 ### 4. Discoverability
-To support discoverability, councils can take several simple but effective steps to ensure their protected area datasets are visible and accessible to national initiatives like PAN-NZ:
+To support discoverability, data providers can take several simple but effective steps to ensure their protected area datasets are visible and accessible to national initiatives like PAN-NZ:
-* Publish data on open data portals such as their regional open data platforms (e.g. using Koordinates or ArcGIS Online) These platforms are regularly indexed by search engines and commonly used by national data administrators.
+* Publish data on open data portals such as their regional open data platforms (e.g. using Koordinates or ArcGIS Online) These platforms are regularly indexed by search engines.
 * Ensure datasets have clear and descriptive metadata, including titles, descriptions, spatial coverage, and keywords such as “protected area,” “conservation land,” or “significant natural area.”
   Well-tagged metadata increases the likelihood that the dataset will surface in search results.